mahaloz/old_mahaloz.re/_posts/research/2019-10-21-netflix-cve.md

 located in the Netflix Github repository had a remote out-of-bounds read which Mayhem discovered.

-since many other fuzz testers are unable to fuzz network communication in an efficient manner.
-This usually means that webservers will be full of bugs that Mayhem can find.
+Since many other fuzz testers are unable to fuzz network communication in an efficient manner, most webserver-like progams are full of bugs which Mayhem can trigger.

 ## Background
 In early 2013 Netflix was working on a project called Discovery And Launch,